luvuong-le/100-days-of-code/log.md

 -- Rest Day --

 No coding done today but rather doing other work that isn't coding-related.
 Back to it tomorrow 👍

+## Day 33: Monday 11th of May 2020

+Decided to try create a piano for next project but ran into a little trouble!
+Might have to start again 😅